 If a compulsory-school-age child has accumulated five (5) unlawful absences during the school year of the public school in which the child is enrolled, the school district superintendent or his designee shall report within two (2) school days or within five (5) calendar days, whichever is less, the absences to the school attendance officer.
 The superintendent, or his designee, also shall report any student suspensions or student expulsions to the school attendance officer when they occur.
-When a school attendance officer has made all attempts to secure attendance of a compulsory-school-age child and is unable to effect the attendance, the attendance officer shall file a petition with the court of competent jurisdiction as it pertains to parent or child.
-Sheriffs, deputy sheriffs, and municipal law enforcement officers shall be fully authorized to investigate all cases of unlawful absences by compulsory-school-age children and shall be authorized to file a petition with the court of competent jurisdiction as it pertains to parent or child for violation of this section.
+When a school attendance, the attendance officer shall file a petition with the court of competent jurisdiction as it pertains to parent or child.
+Sheriffs, deputy sheriffs, and municipal law enforcement officers shall be fully authorized to investigate all cases of unlawful absences by compulsory-school-age child for violation of this section.
 The court shall expedite a hearing to make an appropriate adjudication and a disposition to ensure compliance with the Compulsory School Attendance Law and may order the child to enroll or re-enroll in school.
 The superintendent of the school district to which the child is ordered may assign, in his discretion, the child to the alternative school program of the school established pursuant to MS Code § 37-13-92.